Skip to main content

 Seaweed Tissue Analysis Program

-Celignis Limited: Laboratory Analysis of Samples from 15 Wild & Farmed Seaweed Species
+Celignis Limited: Laboratory Analysis of Samples from 15 (primarily wild) seaweed species collected in Sitka and Kodiak.

 University of Alaska Fairbanks: Carbohydrate Content in Alaska Kelps